mekongsoft/houseprice-demo/README.md

 # houseprice-demo

+This project is written by R language (using RStudio)

-Demo Data for online House Price Prediction
+Demo Data for online House Price Prediction.

 The Foghlaim Meaisin Software recently launched the Foghlaim Meaisin House Price Prediction software